Name

 Sara Khaki

-Sara Khaki is an Iranian-American documentary director, producer and editor.
-A Sundance Film Institute grantee, Sara is dedicated to telling stories related to women's rights, empowerment and gender equity.
-Her co-directed short, Our Iranian Lockdown, featured on The Guardian, was nominated for a 2020 IDA Award, which led to her co-directing a contribution to the Netflix Original documentary feature, Convergence, which received a 2022 Emmy nomination.
-Cutting Through Rocks is her first feature film.
+Sara Khaki is the Grand Jury Award winner of the World Cinema Documentary category of the 2025 Sundance Film Festival for her feature documentary, Cutting Through Rocks.
+Her co-directed film, Our Iranian Lockdown, featured on The Guardian, was nominated for a 2020 IDA Award, which led to her co-directing contribution to the Netflix Original documentary feature, Convergence, which received a 2022 Emmy nomination.
+A Chicken & Egg Films and Sundance Alumni, Sara is a director, producer, and editor with dedication to stories about gender equity.
 Sara graduated from the University of Maryland Baltimore with a BFA in cinematic arts and from the School of Visual Arts (SVA) with an MFA in Social Documentary Filmmaking.
 She is the co-founder of Gandom Films Production L.L.C., a US-based company that collaborates with top industry professionals to create socially engaging films.

 Mohammadreza Eyni

-Mohammadreza Eyni is a director, producer and cinematographer who works independently on socially relevant topics.
+Mohammadreza Eyni is the Grand Jury Award winner of the World Cinema Documentary category of the 2025 Sundance Film Festival for his feature documentary, Cutting Through Rocks.
+A Sundance and Tribeca Alumnus, Mohammadreza is a director, producer, and cinematographer, whose career and cinematic approach bridges boundaries and elevates underrepresented voices, connecting diverse perspectives globally.
 As the co-founder of Gandom Films Production L.L.C., Mohammadreza has produced and directed international films, such as his co-directing contribution on the feature-length documentary, Convergence, a Netflix Original, which received a 2022 Emmy nomination.
 Mohammadreza’s co-directed short Our Iranian Lockdown, featured on The Guardian, was nominated for an IDA Award.
-His collaboration as a writer and producer on a fiction film has recently been developed at HFPA and Film Independent.
+His collaboration as a writer and producer on a fiction film hasrecently been developed at HFPA and Film Independent.
 A 2021 Firelight Media fellow, 2020 Sundance Institute Documentary Fund grantee and Tribeca Film Institute alum, Mohammadreza graduated with an MFA in cinema from Tehran University of Fine Arts.